BeauBristo/trauma-tamer-site/README.md

 # trauma-tamer-site
-How to identify and tame one's relationship trauma by returning to your innate design.
+How to identify and tame your relationship trauma by returning to your innate human design.